Sunday, September 21, 2025

 With all this new fence building confidence, I turned my attention to Pearl and CoCo.
 For months, I've wanted to build them a bigger pen.

 I got to work again setting the T-posts in the ground every 8 feet, knowing damn well that it wasn't straight.
 Details.
-My fence panels are 16 foot long, so I'll have 2 T-post per section and that should be secure enough for my goats who are also escape artists.
+My fence panels are 16 foot long, so I'll have 2 T-post per section and that should be secure enough for my goats who are also professionally-trained escape artists.
 I'm not sure who trained who.
 But I'm going to take care of it, don't you worry.

 And luckily it didn't have to be straight because I made it a circle area, on accidental purpose.